 - Now you can paint it according to your liking.

 Using Sawdust and Glue

 This is not the easiest or the most recommended way.
-If you don’t have any experience in woodworking drill, then I wouldn’t recommend it.
-Many carpenters make their own fillers to cut our cost.
+If you don’t have any experience in woodworking drills, then I wouldn’t recommend it.
+Many carpenters make their own fillers to cut our costs.
 This comes in handy when you have a pro hand that wants to make a custom filler to suit their board surface.

 - Making a custom filler can be a messy job.
 So wear gloves and a mask while doing it.

 - Use the sawdust that you have previously stored or make it instantly using sandpaper or an electric sander.